 Trolling Tip #7:

-Consider downrigger releases for flatline trolling.
-A good tip is to secure a piece of downrigger cable or heavy monofilament to the water ski hook or handle below the transom of most boats.
+Consider the best downrigger releases for flatline trolling.
+A good tip is to secure a piece of good downrigger cable or heavy monofilament to the water ski hook or handle below the transom of most boats.
 To the other end of the mono or cable, add a pinch-r-release.
 After letting out your lure to the desire distance, put the rod in its holder, then bend the tip and secure the fishing line in the downrigger release.

 Trolling Tip #8: